How the ride-hailing industry is fueling a new breed of startup

 “The largest payout comes in the form of greater tips,” Thomas said.
 “The average increase in tips is 30% as reported by our drivers, and this can go well above $100 per month.
 To date, we’ve paid out over $2 million in direct deposits to our drivers and estimate Octopus tablets have contributed over $7 million in tips.”

 On the surface, the system also seems ripe for abuse — how does it know there is a rider in the back seat, for example?
 And is there anything stopping the driver or their friends from sitting in the back playing the games?
-There are mechanisms in place to prevent this, with each device emitting 75 data points every two minutes, including GPS location, vehicle speed, accelerometer, and engagement level.
+Turns out there are mechanisms in place to prevent this, with each device emitting 75 data points every two minutes, including GPS location, vehicle speed, accelerometer, and engagement level.
 And Octopus periodically reconciles its data with the drivers’ rider logs.

 To appease advertisers, Octopus can also confirm there is a person in the back seat by using the Google Tensorflow machine learning platform to deliver verified impressions via passenger detection.
 This ensures advertisers only pay for riders who actually sit in front of the screen while their ad is playing.